PeideAmonNg/di.js/README.md

 # DI

-A simple Dependency Injection container for JavaScript.
+A Dependency Injection Container (DIC) for NodeJS applications.

 ## Install